purvasingh96/StockGram-Intelligent-Portfolio-Manager/README.md

 The Sharpe Ratio or risk-adjusted return is a critical metric in evaluating alpha factors.
 It is the measure of excess portfolio return over the risk-free rate relative to its standard deviation.
 Sharpe ratio helps us to compare the relative performance of alpha factors.
 One important thing to note is that the Sharpe ratio is the key and not the magnitude of factor returns.
-Table 1 shows the Sharpe ratio of our alpha factors.
+Table 1 shows the Sharpe ratio of our alpha factors. <br>

 Usually, a ratio under 1.0 is considered sub-optimal.
 Sharpe ratio greater than 1.0 is acceptable to good by investors.
 A Sharpe ratio higher than 2.0 is good, and investors deem a 3.0 or higher Sharpe ratio excellent.
 Looking at the Sharpe ratio of our Alpha factor, we can see that the 10-K filing reports that convey the sentiment interesting have the highest Sharpe ratio of 4.10, followed by the 10-K